LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Monitor mode enables the operator to listen to a signal even if it is currently being filtered by either the **DMR TG**, **TS** or **CC** filters or the **FM CTCSS / DCS** filter or **FM squelch** level setting.

-- To enable Monitor mode press and hold button **Function** button (which is the **SK2** button on the GD-77).
+- To enable Monitor mode press and hold button **SK2** button (which is the **SK2** button on the GD-77).

-After 2 seconds the radio will enter monitor mode, and stay in this mode until the **Function** is released.
+After 2 seconds the radio will enter monitor mode, and stay in this mode until the **SK2** is released.

 When Monitor mode is active:

 - In **FM mode**: any Rx **CTCSS / DCS** filter is disabled, and the squelch is changed to be fully open.
 - In **DMR mode**: the **TG**, **TS** and **CC** filters are disabled, and if **no DMR signal is detected within 250mS** the radio is switched to FM mode with the CTCSS / DCS and squelch disabled.

-Releasing the **Function** button returns the radio back into the mode and filter configuration prior to it being pressed.
+Releasing the **SK2** button returns the radio back into the mode and filter configuration prior to it being pressed.

 <div style="page-break-after: always; break-after: page;"></div>